logo

 Understanding Online Live Poker Hands and Odds

-• Texas Hold'em - Highest-ranking hand pays out 10000:1, while the lowest-ranking hand pays out at 1:1.
+• Texas Hold'em - The highest-ranking hand might pay out at 10000:1, while the lowest-ranking hand could give you a 1:1 return.

 • Omaha - Highest-ranking hand pays out 5000:1, and the lowest-ranking hand pays out at 1:1.